patricklafrance/wmfnext-shell/README.md

 }
 ```

-The `AuthenticatedBoundary` component is using the `useIsAuthenticated()` hook to determine if a user is authenticated or not.
+The `AuthenticationBoundary` component is using the `useIsAuthenticated()` hook to determine if a user is authenticated or not.
 Alternatively, the `useSession()` hook could also be used but it isn't necessary as the component doesn't need additional information from the session.

-By wrapping the root layout with a pathless route bound to `<AuthenticatedBoundary />`, only authenticated users will have access to the module routes that are not hoisted.
+By wrapping the root layout with a pathless route bound to `<AuthenticationBoundary />`, only authenticated users will have access to the module routes that are not hoisted.

-👉 Clear the session and try to navigate to a route protected by the authentication boundary.
-You should be redirecte to the login page.
+👉 Clear the session and navigate to any route protected by the authentication boundary.
+You should be redirected to the login page.

 ### Use the event bus